Using Wolfram Player Pro

 Can I create new content using Player Pro?
 No. If you're making new content, you need Mathematica or other Wolfram Language-based products.

 Can I export my work using Player Pro?
 Yes.
 Player Pro can export notebooks in a variety of formats and for a variety of applications.
 In addition, applications can be written to dynamically export user data while running in Player Pro.

 Is Player Pro available for iPad?
 Wolfram Player is available for iPad.

 Is Player Pro available for other mobile devices?
 We are actively pursuing solutions for all mobile devices.
 The Wolfram Cloud app lets you view and interact with your deployments on the go, and Wolfram Player will also be available for iPhone soon.
 Contact us for more details.

 What's the difference between Wolfram Player Pro and Wolfram Player?
-Both Player Pro and Player are standalone runtimes for interactive .nb and .cdf files and applications, but Player Pro supports extra features such as data import and text input.
+Both Player Pro and Player are standalone runtimes for interactive .nb and legacy .cdf files and applications, but Player Pro supports extra features such as data import and text input.